 For complete luxury let our onsite beauty therapist massage your cares away or treat yourself to a manicure.
 The treatments are booked and paid for on site.

 Use our complimentary snorkelling equipment to explore the shipwreck of The Chyko, a cargo vessel built in the 1900s, which lies just off shore.
 Although our coast is not a marine park, the waters do offer a snapshot of the beautiful Indian Ocean, with strikingly coloured fish and intricate corals.

 Kayaks and boogie boards are available for guests seeking more physical exercise.
 Our calm fresh water lagoon is the perfect place to paddle and delve further into the riverine forest while families can have fun in the surf with the boards or even try their hand at beach volleyball or boules / petanque.

-Perfect for a morning amble, guests can discover the coastal forest behind the camp, which boasts over 132 different species of trees, a colourful array of gossamer-winged butterflies and delight in the antics of three species of monkey, including the spectacular black-and-white colobus.
+Perfect for a morning amble, guests can discover the coastal forest behind the camp, which boasts over 132 different species of trees, a colourful array of gossamer-winged butterflies and delight in the antics of four species of monkey, including the spectacular black-and-white colobus.